the-events-calendar/event-tickets/readme.txt

 = [TBD] TBD =

 * Fix - Correct the docblock and variable names passed to the `tribe_tickets_get_ticket_max_purchase` filter [119822]
+* Fix - Make the "Tickets" heading not appear on a single event page if there are only past Tribe Commerce tickets [130748]

 = [4.10.7] TBD =